ace-design/cosmic/README.md

   assert(Utils.isCorrectBehavior(alice) && Utils.isCorrectBehavior(bob) == true)
 ```

 If the assertion is true, Alice and Bob behaviors can be composed together.
-The COSmIC framework provides syntaxic sugar for composition:
+The COSmIC framework provides syntactic sugar for composition:

 ```scala
 // Without syntaxic sugar